yotam-halperin/portfolio-app/README.md

 - Go to Manage Jenkins > Manage Credentials > System > Global credentials (unrestricted) > Add Credentials

 - To set the jenkins server
-- the jenkins Dockerfile looks like this:
+- build docker image from jenkins base image jenkins/jenkins:lts-jdk11 and install docker and docker compose on it.
 <!--
+the jenkins Dockerfile looks like this:

 FROM jenkins/jenkins:lts-jdk11
 USER root
 RUN apt-get update && apt-get install -y lsb-release